AustroMelee/Avatar-Talent-Tree/docs/AIR_CONSTELLATION_BUILD_GUIDE.md

-# The Four Winds Constellation - Airbending Mastery System (Canonically Refactored) 🌬️
+# The Four Winds Constellation - Airbending Mastery System (Multi-Path Synthesis) 🌬️

 ## System Overview

 The Four Winds represents the complete mastery of airbending through a deep, philosophical understanding of the element.
-You have 17 Points of Knowing (PK) to allocate.
-Each path is not just a set of skills, but a way of life, reflecting the core tenets taught by the Air Nomads.
-The power here comes from technique and wisdom, not raw destructive force.
+You have unlimited Points of Knowing (PK) to allocate across multiple paths, creating unique combinations that reflect your personal journey.
+The constellation is arranged in a diamond layout with four primary paths branching from a central root, connected by Synthesis nodes that represent the blending of different airbending philosophies.

 ## Constellation Philosophy

 Airbending is the element of freedom, representing the boundless spirit and the ability to adapt to any situation.
 The Four Winds constellation embodies the four fundamental approaches to mastering this element: defense through evasion, spiritual connection, decisive action, and ultimate mobility.
+Unlike rigid specialization, this system encourages creative synthesis between paths, allowing airbenders to develop unique hybrid techniques that reflect their individual understanding of the element.

+## Constellation Layout

+The talent tree is arranged in a diamond pattern with:
+- **Central Root**: The foundation of airbending mastery
+- **Four Primary Paths**: Branching outward in cardinal directions
+- **Synthesis Nodes**: Eight hybrid nodes connecting paths, arranged in inner and outer rings
+- **Multi-Path Investment**: No restrictions on path combination - invest freely across all paths

 ## Path Overview